chapmanu/sfmc-custom-content-block/README.md

 # Chapman Salesforce Custom Content Blocks

+## Build Commands

+### npm start

+Run `npm start` to start the development server and navigate to localhost:3000 to display the front-end ui

+### npm run build

+To start the webpack build of the front-end UI for deployment to Heroku

+### npm run deploy

+To deploy the app to Heroku

 ## Recommended Reading/Viewing

 Salesforce Trailhead: Salesforce Trailhead [here](https://trailhead.salesforce.com/content/learn/modules/content-builder-block-sdk) for more info on creating Custom Content Blocks